 If you happen to have many trees around your property, including many areas in the shade, then St. Augustine grass may be the best option for you.
 In fact, this grass type works best in fully shaded areas, especially areas covered by mature trees.
 Also, this species is an elegant option thanks to its amazing texture and stunning appearance.
 Although it grows best in the shade, it also fares well in most weather conditions.
 To properly maintain your St. Augustine lawn, adding a fungicide once a year is needed on top of other maintenance tasks.
 This grass is found commonly in areas of Flower Mound, Highland Village, and Lewisville, Texas.

 Out of all of the best grass types used in Texas, Bermuda is one of the most popular.
 If you live in our service area of Lewisville, Flower Mound, and Highland Village, for residential lawn service, You most likely have this type of lawn installed when your builder finishes the project.
 This is due to the fact that Bermuda grows well in the many different climates found throughout Texas.
 Additionally, Bermuda comes in many different types, making it well-suited for the state’s various climates.
 Although this grass can also handle most types of soil, it does best in coarse, sandy soils.

 Call Our Lawn Care Team Today!

 No matter what type of grass you choose, keeping it healthy should be a top concern.
 However, keeping up with maintenance is no easy task.
-Whether you need lawn mowing, bush and bed maintenance, or diligent fertilizing and weed control, the experts at Main Street Mowing are here to help.
+Whether you need lawn mowing, sod installation, bush and bed maintenance, or diligent fertilizing and weed control, the experts at Main Street Mowing are here to help.
 Call us today to keep your lawn looking great!